fabstao/os-clearlinux/README.md

 To create your own image you can use the cloud-efi.json template.
 The cloud-legacy.json template is for BIOS boot, otherwise you need to enable UEFI boot in your Openstack cloud.

 The template oscd.json is for BIOS boot and Openstack style ConfigDrive (fake cd).
+This one supports network_data.json, pretty handy if you can't or do not want to use DHCP.

 Example assuming you have openstack CLI tools installed and rc file loaded: